Copyright © 1999, 2001, 2003, 2009, 2013, 2016, 2017, 2022 Philadelphia Church of God

-For the past 70 years, a strong relationship between the U.S. and Japan has guaranteed economic and military security in East Asia.
-But now it seems Japan’s leaders are increasingly edging away from that partnership.
+After World War ii, a strong relationship between the U.S. and Japan had guaranteed economic and military security in East Asia.
+But Japan’s leaders have been increasingly edging away from that partnership.

 Unable to fix its own deflationary economic spiral, might Japan try to revive its economy by taking a more independent approach to security in East Asia?
 Any separation from the U.S. would require Japan to crank up its defense spending.
 This could be just what Japan needs to mend its economic sickness.

 The problem is, Japanese militarism has a dangerous history.
-Its most recent resurgence was only halted by nuclear bombing in 1945.
+Its most recent resurgence was only halted by two atomic bombs in 1945.

 Just one month after 9/11, then Prime Minister Junichiro Koizumi adopted antiterrorism legislation in the Diet that enabled the Japanese military to supply logistical support for America’s declared war on terrorism.